vectorgrp/XCPlite/README.md

 XCPlite is provided to test and demonstrate calibration tools such as CANape or any other XCP client implementation.
 It may serve as a base for individually customized XCP on Ethernet implementations on Microprocessors.
-It implements and demonstrates some techniques how to deal with variables in dynamically allocated memory and how to do measurement and calibration in multi-threaded applications.
+It implements and demonstrates some techniques how to deal with variables in dynamically allocated memory and how to do measurement and parameter tuning in multi-threaded applications.

 XCPlite is used as a C library by the implementation of XCP for Rust in:
 <https://github.com/vectorgrp/xcp-lite>